Linear Algebra

 The key insight is that we only need to observe how the basis vectors are transformed linearly.

-Eigen-analysis, which involves the study of eigenvalues and eigenvectors, plays a fundamental role in numerous engineering disciplines.
+Eigen-analysis, which involves the study of eigenvalues and eigenvectors, plays a fundamental role in numerous areas of science and engineering.
 Its frequent appearance across various domains is not incidental but rather a consequence of its deep mathematical and physical significance.
 Eigen-analysis provides insights into the inherent characteristics of linear transformations.

 At a high level, to understand the dynamics of $A$ (or the transformation represented by $A$), it is crucial to identify and analyze its invariants.
 In other words, to comprehend how things change, we must first understand what remains unchanged.
 Eigenvectors serve this purpose by revealing the directions that remain unaltered under transformation, while eigenvalues indicate the scaling effect along these directions.
 This fundamental principle underlies many applications in physics, engineering, and data science, where understanding invariant structures provides deeper insights into system behavior and stability.